tooward/sidekick/extension/readme.md

 - content.js - the script that runs in the page where it can access the DOM.
 This is identified in the "content_scripts" section of the manifest
 - background.js - the script that is run in the context of the extension.
 It takes the message from content.js and saves the content to local storage.
 It cannot access the DOM.
 It is identified in the "background" section of the manifest.
 - popup.js - main JS file that contains the logic for retrieving the data from storage as saved from background, sending dathe data to the function and rendering the results back to the user.
 - Webpack.
 Only local JS files can be executed in an extension.
 Thus all scripts need to be locally present.
 Used webpack to capture all such dependencies using popup.js as the entry point it uses to find files to pull in locally.
 Still copy other main scripts directly to folders.
+Note webpack settings use [fast-glob](https://github.com/mrmlnc/fast-glob#pattern-syntax) syntax for file matching.

 ## Articles